-Possessing drugs, narcotics or controlled substances without a prescription is a felony in Nevada.
+NRS 453.336 is the Nevada law that makes possessing drugs, narcotics or controlled substances without a prescription is a felony.
 Even if the narcotics are for personal use and you do not intend to sell them, a possession conviction in Las Vegas could result in prison and hefty fines.

 Perhaps most importantly, having any drug offense on your criminal record may deter employers from hiring you or even jeopardize your current job.

 Our Las Vegas criminal defense attorneys have great success in getting our clients' possession charges dismissed or reduced to misdemeanors.
 Below we explain the law and defenses, including how completing "Drug Court" may result in your charges being dropped.

 If you are specifically searching for legal information about marijuana possession, please go directly to our section on Nevada marijuana laws.
 The information below does not address cannabis crimes.

 Definition of Controlled Substance Possession in Nevada (NRS 453.336)